 You only need to complete this step one time for a new Pro project.
 This code is already on

 master for the Starter project.
-As a best practice, you need to have the template Magento Commerce project (or
+As a best practice, you need to have the template Adobe Commerce project (or

 master branch) fully deployed across all environments to ensure all future code pushes correctly deploy.